 Originally from Roselle, NJ, Kelechi Ezealaji moved down to Washington D.C. to attend American University.
-Majoring in Public Health, Kelechi plans to attend Brown University to continue his education through their graduate program.
-In his free time, Kelechi enjoys playing sports (especially football), traveling to new cities, and cooking.
+Majoring in Public Health, Kelechi plans to attend Brown University for his to continue his education through their graduate program.
+In his free time, Kelechi enjoys playing sports (especially football), travelling to new cities, and cooking.

 Sandeep is from Newark, California and the first generation in her family to attend college.
 She graduated from UC Berkeley in 2017 with her Bachelor’s degree in Public Health and is passionate about improving the health and wellbeing of her community.
 During her undergrad, she was involved in several campus organizations and served as the president of two nonprofits; her volunteer experiences demonstrate a dedication towards uplifting underserved populations.
 She worked as a Research Associate for the UC Berkeley School of Public Health, investigating racial health disparities and also interned with Stanford Prevention Research Center’s WELL For Life initiative to further study the social determinants of wellbeing.
 Sandeep currently works as a behavior therapist with children with autism and will begin graduate school to train as a Physician Assistant this fall.
 She enjoys working with kids, spending time with her family, playing volleyball, and dancing.